InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: S ync XML Training Pipeline

 \subsection{Detached Training Schedule}

-To force the encoder to learn representations benefiting the meta-task, we detach i.e. stop the flow of gradients from the extreme classifier head to the encoder (Algorithm \ref{alg:cap}), for the initial 25\% of the training loop.
-This results in shortlisting of harder negative labels for the extreme classifier to learn during training time and ensures higher recall during inference time (Table: \ref{tbl:ablation}).
-Detaching instead of simply removing the extreme classification head enables the module to continuously adapt to the changing encoder representations without allowing it to affect the training of the meta-classifier.
-This setting is possible because of the spectral norm applied to the weights of the penultimate layers in both the heads which ensures that the encoder learnt for the meta-task remains relevant for the extreme task when its gradients are re-attached.
+To warm start the meta-classifier training, we detach i.e. stop the flow of gradients from the extreme classifier to the encoder (Algorithm \ref{alg:cap}), for the initial 25\% of the training.
+This results in shortlisting of suitable hard-negative labels for the extreme classifier to learn during training time and ensures higher recall during inference time (Table: \ref{tbl:ablation}).
+Detaching, instead of simply removing the extreme classifier from training, enables the classifier to continuously adapt to the changing encoder representations without allowing it to affect the training of the meta-classifier.
+The spectral norm applied to the weights of the penultimate layers in both the heads ensures that the encoder representations learnt for the meta-task remains relevant for the extreme task when its gradients are re-attached.